jserv/min-dl/README.md

       1. add support for address and variable retreival, at the moment it is only a info gathering tool

       2. find a way to initialize global variables required in functions for correct execution

+      3. correct address bugs

-      3. Impliment As A Fully Functional Dynamic Loader
+      4. Impliment As A Fully Functional Dynamic Loader

 revamped loader is in loader_